 One of the first things you probably associate with the OXO brand is our iconic Good Grips line.
 The soft, non-slip, black handles can be found on many products from spatulas to can openers.
-Ever wonder how these comfy, easy-to-grip handles ended up on so many of your favorite OXO products?
+So how did these handles come about?

 Let's start at the very beginning, in case you haven't heard this story yet.
 Sam Farber founded OXO when he saw his wife Betsey having trouble holding her peeler due to arthritis.
 This got Sam thinking: why do ordinary kitchen tools hurt your hands?
 Sam saw an opportunity to create more thoughtful cooking tools that would benefit all people (with or without arthritis) and promised Betsey he would make a better peeler.